Edinburgh-Genome-Foundry/DnaChisel/README.rst

 Installation
 -------------

-You can install DnaChisel through PIP:
+DNA Chisel requires Python 3 and can be installed via a pip command:

 .. code::

-    sudo pip install dnachisel[reports]
+    sudo pip install dnachisel     # <= minimal install without reports support sudo pip install dnachisel[reports] # <= full install with all dependencies

-The ``[reports]`` suffix will install some heavier libraries (Matplotlib, PDF reports, sequenticon) for report generation, you can omit it if you just want to use DNA chisel to edit sequences and generate genbanks (for any interactive use, reports are highly recommended).
+The full installation using ``dnachisel[reports]`` downloads heavier libraries (Matplotlib, PDF reports, sequenticon) for report generation, but is highly recommended to use DNA Chisel interactively via Python scripts.

 Alternatively, you can unzip the sources in a folder and type